naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ## Service Control Policies (SCPs)

-[SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) are a type of authorization policy that provides you with centralized control over the maximum permissions that are available to the principals (IAM users, root users, roles) within your AWS Organization.
+[Service Control Policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) are a type of authorization policy that provides you with centralized control over the maximum permissions that are available to the principals (IAM users, root users, roles) within your AWS Organization.
 By design, SCPs restrict permissions rather than grant them.
 Thus, they create permission guardrails and ensure that principals within your organizations operate within these predefined access boundaries.
 Below are key considerations when implementing SCPs:

 ### SCP Applicability Scope